Not high on Heitkamp

 See what I mean?
 Thank you, Rep. Cramer.

 The great state of North Dakota should not be represented in the Senate by phony Heidi Heitkamp.
 (Query: is that the correct nickname?)
-It is a state that President Trump carried in 2016 with 63 percent of the vote.
+Trump carried the state in 2016 with 63 percent of the vote.
 Hillary Clinton couldn’t crack 30 percent.

 I asked Rep. Cramer on Friday if it wasn’t apparent that Heitkamp pretends to be an independent sort of Democrat but votes a strict party line when her vote matters.
 In response to my question he gave me a case study.
 It’s a case study that he will probably find of use on the campaign trail this fall.